gramineproject/graphene/README.md

     (The console will be prompted to ask for the path of Intel SGX driver code) sudo ./load.sh

-Note: if you get an error concerning "Mod probe isgx.ko not found" or "could not insert module isgx.ko: Invalid module format" after running the above steps, you need to rebuild the SGX-Drivers even if you have already built the driver prior otherwise you will have an issue running Aesmd.Service.
+Note: if you get an error concerning "Mod probe isgx.ko not found" or "could not insert module isgx.ko: Invalid module format" after running the above steps, you need to rebuild the SGX-Drivers even if you have already built the driver prior otherwise you will have an issue running aesmd service (Linux daemon to communicate with Launch enclave and other SGX-related services).

-If you continue to get errors regarding "isgx.ko" or "graphene-sgx.ko" run the following commands repectivley:
+If you continue to get errors regarding "isgx.ko" or "graphene-sgx.ko" run the following commands respectively:
 ```bash
 	graphene/Pal/src/host/Linux-SGX/sgx-driver/linux-sgx -driver$ sudo insmod isgx.ko
 	graphene/Pal/src/host/Linux-SGX/sgx-driver$ sudo insmod graphene-sgx.ko
 ```
 #### 2.1.2 Building Graphene-SGX

 To build Graphene Library OS with Intel SGX support, in the root directory of Graphene repo, run following command: